anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 #### Typical ML pipeline

-In a typical ML pipeline you have different sources of data, but over time they will change, so your model performance can drop quickly.
+In a typical ML pipeline, you have different sources of data, but over time they will change, so your model performance can drop quickly.

 ![Direct labeling](figures/course2/week1/typical_ml_pipeline.png)

 #### Model Decay: Data Drift

-Over time a ML model start to perform poorly in many cases, and we call that model decay.
-Usually, is called by drift, that are changes in the statistical properties of features, often caused by seasonality, trends, or in general changes in the world.
+Over time a ML model starts to perform poorly in many cases, and we call that model decay.
+Usually, is called drift, which is changes in the statistical properties of features, often caused by seasonality, trends, or in general changes in the world.

 ![Model Decay - Data drift](figures/course2/week1/data_drift.png)